 Chabichou du Poitou

-Many artisanal kinds of cheese are produced only in specific regions to ensure quality and standardization.
-Here, in this case, Chabichou du Poitou is manufactured on a small area in the Poitou, Berry and Perigord regions of France.
-Made with whole fresh goat’s milk, the cheese won Appellation d'Origine Contrôlée (AOC) in 1990 guaranteeing the authenticity of the produce.
-The cheese is produced only by a few farmsteads or cheese retailers and is sold locally.
+Many artisanal kinds of cheese are produced only in the specific region to ensure quality and standardization.
+Here, in this case, Chabichou du Poitou is manufactured in a small area in the Poitou, Berry and Perigord regions of France.
+Made with unpasteurized and whole goat’s milk, the cheese won Appellation d'Origine Contrôlée (AOC) in 1990 guaranteeing the authenticity of the produce.
+The cheese is produced only by a few farmsteads or cheese retailers, and it is sold locally.

 Upon ageing, Chabichou develops a characteristic, edible wrinkled rind dotted with occasional grey patches.
-Cut the cheese and it reveals a firm, creamy “bright white” interior but not before unwinding a thin buttery layer.
+After cutting, the cheese reveals a firm, creamy “bright white” interior.
 Even though it smells typically “goaty”, the flavours are sweet with a bit of a salty and tangy.
-Balance the flavours of the cheese with light white wine,
+Balance the flavours of the cheese with Chenin blanc, Cidre or wheat beer.